raspberrypilearning/electricity-generation/en/step_2.md

 **Geothermal** | 0 |
 **Bioenergy** | 10 |

 --- /task ---

-the top of the the value for hydro from 57 to 10.
-You will notice the amount of blue has reduced.
-It's these values whicha ffect the visuals in the graph.
+--- task ---

+Run the program to compare what resourse the UK use to generate energy.
+You will notice the county UK uses less hydro and more bioenergy to generate electricity than the county New Zealand.
+The grey shows you how much non-renewable energy they use.
+How do the countries compare on the use of this resource?

+--- /task ---

 --- save ---